January 11th, 2026

 as it surely will,

-remind us that we are held,
+remind us that we are secure in you,

-even when nothing else is.
+even when it seems that nothing else is.

-We place what we cannot control into your hands,
+We place what we cannot control into your hands, and we rest there.

 Amen.